Red-Flag-Pole/CNETF-miniproj/README.md

 This project folder can be retrieved from GitHub.

 THe flag is in the format CNETF{____}
-When you get the flag the challenge is completed.
+When you get the flag this activity is completed.

 ### Hints
 1. Check out this cool text for robots